codingwithsach/face_recognition/Documentation/Image Grayscale.md

 In this version, the `update_summary_comments` function is added to interactively prompt the user to update comments in the summary.
 The example usage is updated to demonstrate this new functionality.
 Adjust the `image_paths`, `csv_file`, and `summary_file` variables as needed.

-Certainly!
-Let's continue by adding a feature to allow the user to delete entries from both the main user inputs and the summary.
+adding a feature to allow the user to delete entries from both the main user inputs and the summary.
 We'll create functions `delete_entry` and `delete_entry_from_summary` to handle these deletions interactively.

 ```python
 import cv2